JdyxZ/Jabbon/info/References.md

 Use an HTML button as a link: https://stackoverflow.com/questions/2906582/how-do-i-create-an-html-button-that-acts-like-a-link
-Promisify logout function of passport: https://github.com/jaredhanson/passport/issues/929 Customized MySQL session tables: https://github.com/chill117/express-mysql-session/issues/83
+Promisify logout function of passport: https://github.com/jaredhanson/passport/issues/929 Customized MySQL session tables: https://github.com/chill117/express-mysql-session/issues/83 Fastest way to check if an object is empty: https://stackoverflow.com/questions/679915/how-do-i-test-for-an-empty-javascript-object
+Iterate through an object with a for loop: https://www.freecodecamp.org/news/how-to-iterate-over-objects-in-javascript/

 # Sr.OjeteSucio